 Speaking of credit scores, FHA loans have very accommodative credit score requirements.
 We’re talking scores as low as 580 that require just a 3.5% down payment.
 That’s pretty flexible.

-FHA stands for Federal Housing Administration, a government agency that insures the loans to help low- and moderate-income borrowers achieve the dream of homeownership.
+FHA stands for Federal Housing Administration, a government agency that insures the mortgage loans to help low- and moderate-income borrowers achieve the dream of homeownership.
+They are commonly utilized by first-time home buyers.

 9. How large of a mortgage can I afford?